Judiciary of Solomon Islands: Court of Appeal

 The Court of Appeal is the country's supreme court.
 It has appellate jurisdiction only, hearing appeals from the High Court.

 The court is presided by the President of the Court of Appeal.
 In addition to High Court judges, who sit in the Court of Appeal ex officio, the Court of Appeal includes Justices of Appeal.
 As of 2011, the President of the Court of Appeal is Sir Robin Auld (an English judge).
-From March 2014, Justice Edwin Goldsbrough will serve as the President of the Court of Appeal for Solomon Islands.
+From March 2014, Justice Edwin Goldsbrough served as the President of the Court of Appeal for Solomon Islands.
 Justice Goldsbrough has previously served a five-year terms as a Judge of the High Court of Solomon Islands (2006–2011).
 Justice Edwin Goldsbrough then served as the Chief Justice of the Turks and Caicos Islands.
+Since November 2023, Sir John Baptist Muria has served as the President of the Court of Appeal of Solomon Islands.
+Sir John Baptist Muria previously served as the former Chief Justice of Solomon Islands.

 The Constitution theoretically provided for special leave to appeal to the Judicial Committee of the Privy Council based in the United Kingdom assuming that the Queen of Solomon Islands had jurisdiction, notwithstanding that the Court of Appeal Ordinance at the independence of Solomon Islands in 1978, established the Solomon Islands Court of Appeal.
 That remained the case until this avenue was effectively extinguished by the judgement of the Privy Council in Bade vs The Queen (of Solomon Islands) 8 June 2016, although this could, at least in theory, be reversed.

-Public Solicitor of the Solomon Islands
+Public Solicitor of Solomon Islands

-The Public Solicitor was established by Section 92 of the Constitution of Solomon Islands 1978 which mandates that the officeholder must be a barrister, solicitor or advocate that is entitled to practice law in the Solomon Islands.
+The Public Solicitor was established by Section 92 of the Constitution of Solomon Islands 1978 which mandates that the officeholder must be a barrister, solicitor or advocate that is entitled to practice law in Solomon Islands.
 The Public Solicitor provides legal assistance to individuals that fall within the circumstances as prescribed by the Parliament.
 For instance, the Public Solicitor provides legal aid to those charged with a criminal offense or as ordered by the High Court.

 According to Stand Up and Fight Addressing Discrimination and Inequality in Solomon Islands (The Equal Rights Trust Country Report Series, 2016), the Public Solicitor's Office was not actually established until the Public Solicitor Act (1987).
 Beforehand, starting in the late 1970s, any legal services were provided by the Social Welfare Solicitors office located within the Honiara City Council's headquarters.
 Initially, the Public Solicitor's Office was staffed by lawyers from the Voluntary Service Overseas project that had worked for the Social Welfare Solicitors.
 The volunteer lawyers were eventually joined by Solomon Islands law graduates.
 The Public Solicitor's office has three locations: Honiara (which is the only office that has a Family Protection Unit), Gizo and Auki.